 - A mammogram is an x-ray picture of the breast.
 Screening mammograms are used to check for breast cancer in women who have no signs or symptoms of the disease.
 Diagnostic mammograms are used to check for breast cancer after a lump or other sign or symptom of the disease has been found.

-- Potential harms of screening mammography include false-negative results, false-positive results, overdiagnosis, overtreatment, and radiation exposure.
+- Potential limitations of screening mammography include false-positive results, overdiagnosis and overtreatment, false-negative results, and radiation exposure.

 What is a mammogram?